w3c/wai-website/pages/about/index.md

 New WAI publications, draft documents for review, and other WAI announcements are listed on the [News page](https://www.w3.org/WAI/news/).

-You can get news announcements via e-mail, Atom/RSS feed, and social media from [Subscribe to WAI News](https://www.w3.org/WAI/news/subscribe/).
+You can get news announcements via email, Atom/RSS feed, and social media from [Subscribe to WAI News](https://www.w3.org/WAI/news/subscribe/).

 ## WAI groups